Annuals are often amazing in their variety and they bring fresh change to the garden.

 - invasive plants are much easier to control and won’t spread, like mint.

-- water is channeled to the plant directly since the rim forms a retaining bowl.
+- water reaches the plant directly since the rim forms a retaining bowl.

 - ornamental pots with elegant rims can decorate the bed as well.